-Arrays vs Collections : In Java Arrays represents group of elements and Collections also represents group of elements, then if already Arrays have the same feature why collections ? let’s see what is an Array exactly.
+Arrays vs Collections : In Java an Array represents group of elements and a Collection also represents group of elements, then if already Arrays have the same feature why collections ? let’s see what is an Array exactly.

 What is an Array in Java ?

-- An Array is collection of indexed and fixed number of homogeneous elements.
+- An Array is collection of indexed and fixed number of homogeneous (same type) elements.

 - For example if we take String array to represent Student names [“Satish”,”Sunil”,”Suresh”,”Ravi”] position of “Satish” element is ‘0‘ , position of “Sunil” is 1, position of “Ravi” is 3.

 - Fixed : When we are defining array we have to specify the size of array.
 Example : String students = new String; .
 Once we created an Array we can’t increase the size, size is fixed in arrays.

 - Homogeneous : Arrays elements are homogeneous, it means once we created array we can store same type of elements.
 For example in point 4 student array allow to store only String type elements, because the array type is String.

 |1.
 Size is fixed||1.
 Size is not fixed, size is growable|